Gorilla Glue vs Super Glue vs Krazy Glue: Which is Better in 2022?

 Super Glue is very safe as long as you don’t eat it, get it in your eyes, or use it in an unventilated area.
 The fumes given off by super glue do not seem to be particularly dangerous, but you still don’t want to inhale them if you can help it.

 Super Glue can usually hold most things together well, but it depends on the material.
 It is not very good with plastic, for example.
-If you’re repairing something that is plastic, you should probably go with Gorilla Glue instead.
+We recommend using Gorilla glue for plastic if that’s what you’re repairing.

 However, for most household repairs, Super Glue will have plenty of staying power.